PTSD and ADHD:

 Shanti Healing Arts Center (Birmingham, AL)

-Focuses on trauma-sensitive yoga, meditation, and holistic therapies for emotional and mental health.
+Trauma-sensitive yoga, meditation, and holistic therapies for emotional health.

 Lifespan Integration & Trauma Mapping